 - In Business Law, you’ll start with the basics of contracts, then explore the intersections of law and business, including business entities, basics of contracts, mergers, bankruptcy, and specialized topics like property law, insurance law and estate law.

-- In Legal Writing and Research, you’ll be introduced to legal databases and learn how to interpret and apply case law and to draft memoranda and briefs.
+- In Legal Writing and Research, you’ll be introduced to legal databases and learn how to interpret and apply case law and how to draft memoranda and briefs.

 You’ll take 12 hours of Legal Studies electives, choosing from courses covering a wide variety of topics including taxation, discrimination, employment, e-commerce and white-collar crime.
 Sample classes include: